Worksheet: UV–Vis Spectroscopy Methods

 - ANephelometry measures the total metal ion, or inorganic, content; turbidimetry measures total organic content.

-- BNephelometry measures the decrease in transmittance of incident radiation; turbidimetry measures the intensity of scattered radiation.
+- CNephelometry measures the decrease in transmittance of incident radiation; turbidimetry measures the intensity of scattered radiation.

-- CTurbidimetry measures the total metal ion, or inorganic, content; nephelometry measures total organic content.
+- DTurbidimetry measures the total metal ion, or inorganic, content; nephelometry measures total organic content.

 - EThe terms are synonymous; there is no difference.

-Why are flourescence and phosphorescence spectra measured at a 90 degree angle to the source?
+Why are fluorescence and phosphorescence spectra measured at a 90 degree angle to the source?

-- ABecause the monochromator directs the light at a 90 degree angle.
+- BBecause the monochromator directs the light at a 90 degree angle.

-- BBecause the sample cell is darkened on two adjacent sides.
+- DBecause the sample cell is darkened on two adjacent sides.

 - ETo make the overall instrument smaller.